bduggan/termie/README.md

 ## Description

-boda (formerly tmeta) is a wrapper for tmux that supports sending and receiving data to/from tmux panes.
+termie (formerly tmeta) is a wrapper for tmux that supports sending and receiving data to/from tmux panes.

-Anything typed into the bottom pane is sent to the top one, but lines that start with a backslash are commands for `boda`.
+Anything typed into the bottom pane is sent to the top one, but lines that start with a backslash are commands for `termie`.
 You can type `\help` to see all possible commands.

 (To send a literal leading backslash, either start with a